jam-utley/blackjack_probability_simulator/README.md

 # blackjack_probability_simulator
 Group project for EC 327 at Boston University.
-Simulates blackjack with variable number of decks.
+This game assists you playing blackjack; it does not actually play blackjack.
+It calculates probabilities of busting or winning based off of the cards in play and cards already been played.

 Team Project
 ------------